NCAS-CMS/cms-website/_archer2/porting/quick-start.md

  `--chdir=/work/n02/n02/<username>`

-to use your ARCHER2 username in the copied `archer2.rc`.
+to use your ARCHER2 username.

 Users of vn11.7 may have to change `EXPT_HORIZ` to `EXPT_HORIZ_ATM` in `archer2.rc`

 #### Coupled and UKESM jobs

-Copy `/home/simon/archer2/archer2.rc_ukesm` to `site/archer2.rc`.
+Copy `/home/um/archer2/archer2.rc_ukesm` to `site/archer2.rc`.

 Edit the line

  `--chdir=/work/n02/n02/<username>`

-to use your archer username in the copied `archer2.rc`.
+to use your ARCHER2 username.

-Note as the Coupled configuration is more complicated than the atmosphere only configuration, there's a greater possibility that the `archer2.rc` file will need further modifications.
+Note: as the Coupled configuration is more complicated than the atmosphere only configuration, there's a greater possibility that the `archer2.rc` file will need further modifications.
 Please see the more [detailed documentation]({{ '/archer2/porting/detailed' | relative_url}}).

 ### suite.rc